Quality of Service (QoS)

 Token Incentivization Distribution

 A combination (weighed sum) of all the 3 QoS scores is used to decide the portion of the token incentivization given to each node in the node mining mechanism.
 A node with higher QoS scores will get more tokens as extra reward from the node mining.
-The details can be found in the following document:

-QoS Scores Calculation
+QoS Score Calculation

 According to the Consensus Protocol, the nodes could perform the Timeout Attack to earn tokens for free.
 The solution is to limit the percentage rate by increasing the timeout period and the staking amount.